alibaba/TinyNeuralNetwork/tinynn/graph/quantization/algorithm/algorithm.md

 The current default value is 2, and 1 to 5 times of CLE is recommended.
 * hba_flag (bool):

-Whether to perform HBA operation, which is used to eliminate the problem of bias amplification introduced by CLE at model with BatchNorm.
+Whether to perform HBA operation.HBA was proposed by [Qualcomm](https://arxiv.org/abs/1906.04721) which is used to eliminate the problem of bias amplification introduced by CLE at model with BatchNorm.
 Default to be False.

 ### Usage and Experimental Results
 CLE can well solve the problem of per-tensor quantization accuracy degradation due to weight outliers.